ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-number/index.md

 Number Filters are configured though the `filterParams` attribute of the column definition.
 All of the parameters from Provided Filters are available:

-<api-documentation source='filter-provided/resources/provided-filters.json' section='filterParams'></api-documentation>
+<interface-documentation interfaceName='IProvidedFilterParams' names='["buttons","closeOnApply","debounceMs","readOnly"]' config='{"description":""}'></interface-documentation>

 In addition, the following parameters are also available for number filters:

-<interface-documentation interfaceName='INumberFilterParams' names='["alwaysShowBothConditions","filterOptions","defaultOption","defaultJoinOperator","suppressAndOrCondition","caseSensitive","textFormatter","trimInput","inRangeInclusive","includeBlanksInEquals","includeBlanksInLessThan","includeBlanksInGreaterThan","includeBlanksInRange","allowedCharPattern","numberParser","comparator","browserDatePicker"]' config='{"description":" "}'></interface-documentation>
+<interface-documentation interfaceName='INumberFilterParams' names='["alwaysShowBothConditions","filterOptions","defaultOption","defaultJoinOperator","suppressAndOrCondition","caseSensitive","textFormatter","trimInput","inRangeInclusive","includeBlanksInEquals","includeBlanksInLessThan","includeBlanksInGreaterThan","includeBlanksInRange","allowedCharPattern","numberParser","comparator","browserDatePicker"]' config='{"description":""}'></interface-documentation>

 ## Custom Number Support